onekiloparsec/SwiftAA/README.md

 On top of this, SwiftAA provides *modern APIs* taking advantage of the expressiveness of Swift and its various modern syntax elements, making it fun and easy of use.
 Additional functions and algorithms are added to improve even more completeness and ease of use.
+In particular, SwiftAA provides a lot strong *units safety* than C++ APIs.

 Moreover, SwiftAA intends to provide a much improved unit tests coverage.
+The target is about 50% of code coverage for the milestone 2.0.

 Licence